Akhiok, Alaska: Economy

-Public services
+Education

+There is one school in the community, Akhiok School of the Kodiak Island Borough School District.

+Infrastructure

 Water is derived from a dam and reservoir on a small stream, is treated and stored.
 Akhiok provides a piped gravity water and sewer system that serves all 25 homes in the community.
 A new water source is needed.
 A new landfill site is under development.
 Electricity is provided by City of Akhiok.

-There is one school in the community, Akhiok School of the Kodiak Island Borough School District, attended by 16 students.

-Local hospitals or health clinics include Akhiok Medical Clinic (907-836-2230).
+Local hospitals or health clinics include Akhiok Medical Clinic.
 Akhiok Medical Clinic is a Primary Health Care Facility.
 Akhiok is classified as an isolated village.
 It is found in EMS Region 2G in the Kodiak Region.
 Emergency Services have coastal and air access.
 Emergency service is provided by volunteers and a health aide.
-Auxiliary health care is provided by Akhiok Village Response Team (Clinic 907-836-2230); flight to Kodiak or Anchorage.
+Auxiliary health care is provided by Akhiok Village Response Team (Clinic); flight to Kodiak or Anchorage.

-Economy and transportation

-Public sector employment and seasonal work provide cash flow in the community.
-Five residents hold commercial fishing permits.
-Almost all of Akhiok's residents depend heavily on subsistence fishing and hunting.
-Salmon, crab, shrimp, clams, ducks, seal, deer, rabbit and bear are utilized.
-The community is interested in developing a fish smokery and cold storage facility.
-Since January 2003, each Akhiok shareholder received $200,000 from sales of a $36 million trust fund provided in the Exxon Valdez oil spill settlement.
+Transportation

 The city is accessible only by air and water.
 Island Air Service offers regular passenger service.
 In addition, Regular and charter flights are available from the city of Kodiak.
 There is a state-owned gravel runway (Akhiok Airport; AKK) 3320 ft long by 60 ft wide, and a seaplane base at Moser Bay, owned by Columbia Ward Fisheries.
 Barge services are sporadic.
 A breakwater and boat launch are available, but the existing dock is a temporary structure.